nejucomo/pangalactic/pg/guide/src/tutorial/basics.md

 # Repository Basics

 First let's create a new repository.
-Recall from the previous section we're in a directory called `alice` which represent our heroic hacker Alice's perspective.
+Recall from the previous chapter we're in a directory called `alice` which represent our heroic hacker Alice's perspective.

 ## Creating a Repository